Informational

 Petrol Station CCTV Coverage Zones and Camera Placement

-This guide focuses on where petrol stations systems usually deliver the strongest value first, and how to avoid wasting budget on broad views that do not answer the real questions later.
+This guide focuses on where petrol-station systems usually deliver the strongest value first, and how to avoid wasting budget on broad views that do not answer the real questions later.
+On petrol-station jobs, the placement logic should be driven by drive-offs, aggressive customer behaviour, staff-safety events, after-hours burglary, and how vehicles and people actually move through the site.

 Supporting Guide